martineno/amazon-shopper/README.md

 # Instructions

-1. git clone <TODO>
+1. `git clone git@github.com:albertywu/amazon-shopper.git`

 2. `yarn setup.sh`
    This command will start up a fresh instance of chrome.
-Login to Amazon, and set up your Whole Foods shopping cart so it's ready to go.
+Login to Amazon, and set up your Whole Foods shopping cart with items you'd like to purchase.

 3. `yarn checkout`
    This command will start the checkout process, which 1) looks for open delivery windows, and 2) completes purchase if an open window is found.
 From time to time Amazon will complain about various things like items being out of stock.
 When this happens, the app will blindly accept default suggestions (by clicking "Continue"), bringing us back to the checkout page.